mcfnord/rml/src/friends.md

 felonies, for a speech crime.
 Afer a full trial, I was acquitted fully of these specious charges.

-My life and career in Seattle remains strong due in large part to the substantial, ongoing support of my family and friends.
+My life and career in Seattle remain strong due in large part to the substantial, ongoing support of my family and friends.
 I could choose to forget about the dark times and struggle that accompanied my arrest,